tharin2002/httpgateway/README.md

 - GET`/api/server` with header: `_auth`=`<jwt>` returns `<JSON of IServerAPI>` [IServerAPI][isrv]
 - ws://`/ws/<jwt>` opens websocket connection which streams server logs in format: `{ "type": <logType>, "data": <logMessage> }`

+The JWT secret is generated on first run and saved in the file `httpgateway.key`.
+If you would like to revoke all token's access, just delete this file and the server will generate another.

+A 6 character challenge code is automatically generated on startup and displayed in the server logs.
+This can allow you to gain access without using the game client if needed.

 ## Todo

 - Fetch existing logs on ServerLogs connect